jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 />

 ### Tyson Who?
 According to the chart above, Tyson Miller really loves to throw the heater.
 Tyson who?
 Anyhow, in a little bit we'll figure out if he throws it a lot because he's good at it or if he just doesn't have any dependable alternatives.
 That goes for all M's pitchers.
 Bryan Woo throws it the most amongst starters so, naturally, he'll be expected to have a good one, maybe even better than Logan Gilbert, who throws it the least among starters.
-Also, it’s interesting that Stanek throws the 4-Seamer 30% more than Munos considering they both are capable of triple digit velocity.
+Also, it’s interesting that Stanek throws the 4-Seamer 30% more than Munos considering they both are capable of triple digit velocity.<br>

+### Speed kills<br>
+We definitely have some flame-throwers on the M’s staff, highlighted by Munoz and Stanek who average around 98.5 MPH on their 4-Seamers.
+Conspicuously absent are Matt Brash and Greggory Santos who are capable of raising the heat-index significantly, but are out with injuries.<br>
+Logan Gilbert leads the way among starters at 96 MPH, which is quite unfair given his gangly limbs afford him an extension of seven and half feet.
+That means that he releases the ball closer to the batter than a say a more squat pitcher, thus providing the hitter with less reaction time.
+Bryan Woo brings up the rear among starters, averaging 94.4.
+And then there is Tyson Miller who trails way behind at 90.1.
+Who the hell is this guy?<br>

 <BarChart
     data={pitch_speed_agg}